 In some cases, the organisation may collect personal data about you from third parties, such as references supplied by former employers and information from criminal records checks permitted by law.

-Data will be stored in a range of different places, including in a recruitment personnel file, in the organisation's HR and Payroll systems (Sage) and in other IT systems such as QuikPlan.
+Data will be stored in a range of different places, including in a recruitment personnel file, in the organisation's HR and Payroll systems (Payroll Manager) and in other IT systems such as QuikPlan.

 Why does the organisation process personal data?